shafwatm/DS-CAPSTONE/README.md

-XG Boost Prediction Model for Crime in Chicago
+XG Boost Prediction Model for Crime Patterns in Chicago